-To maintain the best possible security stance and protect your sensitive data against unauthorized access, you cannot just buy security products.
+To maintain the best possible security posture and protect your sensitive data against cyberattacks, you cannot just rely on security products alone.
 Here is a list of seven key elements that we believe should be considered in your web app security strategy.

 Some businesses still believe that security should only be the concern of a specialized team.
 In the current business environment, such an approach is not viable:

 - The increasing cybersecurity skill gap means that security teams are unable to catch up to business growth.

 - A dedicated security team becomes a bottleneck in the development processes.

 - If security is reactive, not proactive, there are more issues for the security team to handle.

 The current best practice for building secure software is called SecDevOps.
 This approach, which goes further than DevSecOps, assumes that every person involved in web application development (and any other application development) is in some way responsible for security.
 Developers know how to write secure code.
 QA engineers know how to apply security policies to their tests.
 All the management and executives have security in mind when making key decisions.